Tim Ferriss

 This episode is brought to you by Monarch!
 Traditional budgeting apps can help, but they don’t compare to the complete financial command center you get with this episode’s sponsor, Monarch.
 Monarch was named The Wall Street Journal’s Best Budgeting App of 2025, and it’s the top-recommended personal finance app by users and experts, with more than 30,000 5-star reviews.
 Get control of your overall finances with Monarch.
 Use code TIM at monarchmoney.com/Tim for half off your first year.

 This episode is brought to you by Humann!
 I first learned about Humann’s endurance formula, SuperBeets Sport, a decade ago from a friend who’s a multiple-time world champion.
 More than 160 professional sports teams and college sports programs use SuperBeets Sport by Humann.
 Humann’s own clinical studies demonstrate up to an 18% increase in workout endurance.
 They’ve also shown a 7% improvement in lactate threshold and faster recovery during HIIT intervals.
-The formula is NSF Certified for Sport and uses concentrated beetroot powder with clinically-studied dietary nitrates to fuel nitric oxide production and power blood flow.
+The formula is NSF Certified for Sport and uses concentrated beetroot powder with clinically studied dietary nitrates to fuel nitric oxide production and power blood flow.
 Get 15% off your first order of SuperBeets Sport.
-First-time subscribers also receive a FREE month’s supply of sugar-free Humann Tart Cherry Gummies to support recovery and healthy inflammatory response.
+First-time subscribers also receive a FREE month’s supply of sugar-free Humann Tart Cherry Gummies to support recovery and a healthy inflammatory response.

 This episode is brought to you by AG1!
 I get asked all the time, “If you could use only one supplement, what would it be?”
 My answer is usually AG1, my all-in-one nutritional insurance.
 I recommended it in The 4-Hour Body in 2010 and did not get paid to do so.
-And right now, when you first subscribe to AG1, you’ll get an AG1 Welcome Kit, a bottle of Vitamin D3+K2, a Morning Person hat, AND you’ll get to try each new flavor of AG1 and their new sleep supplement, AGZ.
-That’s $126 in free gifts for new subscribers!
-Visit DrinkAG1.com/Tim to claim this special offer today
+Right now, get a FREE Welcome Kit, including Vitamin D3+K2 and AG1 Travel Packs, when you first subscribe.
+Visit DrinkAG1.com/Tim to claim this special offer today and receive your 1-year supply of Vitamin D—a vital nutrient for a strong immune system and strong bones!

 Subscribe